ekurtgl/FMCW-MIMO-Radar-Simulation/README.md

 ## This repository is a simulation frequency modulated continuous wave (FMCW), multiple input multiple output (MIMO) radars.

-`FMCW_simulation.m` is the main script which creates point targets at estimates their range, velocity and angle information.
+`FMCW_simulation.m` is the main script which creates point targets and estimates their range, velocity and angle information.

 TX (blue) - RX (red) antenna positions: